ridhachahed/heatwave-amld-workshop/bastion/README.md

-# Setting Up the Bastion Host
+# Setting Up the Bastion Host and MySQL Shell

 Welcome to the second part of our workshop.
 This section is dedicated to setting up a Bastion Host, an essential component in managing secure access to your cloud resources.
 Follow the steps below to configure and utilize a Bastion Host effectively.